statisticalbiotechnology/bibook/bibook/retrieval/blast.md

 1. **Word Hits Generation**: The query sequence is divided into k-tuples, which are compared to pre-computed k-tuples from the database sequences.

-1. **Seeding**: The matching k-tuples, known as "seeds," are used as anchor points for the alignment procedure.
+1. **Seeding**: The matching k-tuples, known as "seeds", are used as anchor points for the alignment procedure.
 The list of k-tuples is expanded to include any k-tuples that match with an alignment score above a threshold T.

 3. **Extension**: BLAST extends these seeds in both directions, creating larger alignments.
 This extension continues until the alignment score drops below a threshold, preventing poor alignments from extending.
 These extended matches are known as high-scoring segment pairs (HSPs).